nxp-appcodehub/dm-pcf2131-real-time-clock-driver-with-demo-app/README.md

 - Change directory to cloned project folder:<br>
     cd *dm-pcf2131-real-time-clock-driver-with-demo-app*

-**Note:** If you are using Windows to clone the project, then please configure filename length limit using below command
+**Note:** If you are using Windows to clone the project, then please configure filename length limit using below command.

 **git config --system core.longpaths true**